NL33/electron-git/z-changelog.md

 ### Styling: Navigator Window.
 Hover bar now goes all the way to the right when hovering over an app, window, or tab.
 - So, when open up nav window by moving mouse to the right of the screen, you only need to move the mouse a little bit to click on an item from the right of the screen.
 -previously, there was a margin of 5px between the end of the hover bar and the end of the nav window.
 This has been removed.
+-most relevant for non-column view.
+In column view, the left column will still have a slight margin to its right.
+This seems to be the result of the default column styling.